Story by: Norton Children's on July 15, 2016

 Brain freeze in kids or adults may feel incredibly painful; however, it is not dangerous.

 Here are some tips to prevent brain freeze:

 If your child is hot and can’t help but suck down that slushy, here are some tips for brain freeze relief:

-Dr. Plato says brain freeze usually lasts about a minute and almost never lasts more than 5 minutes.
+Dr. Plato says brain freeze in kids or adults usually lasts about a minute and almost never lasts more than 5 minutes.
 Individuals who get migraines are most susceptible to this type of headache.